mssola/terraform/README.md

 The deployment consists of:

   * *salt server*: used to configure all the nodes
-  * *etcd cluster*: the number of nodes can be configured
   * *kube-master*
   * *kube-minions*: the number of nodes can be configured